 (Contributed by Maureen-an Oregon follower.)

-I still love my ex-husband.
 I love him like a recovering alcoholic loves her drink of choice – with fond memories, from a great distance, and with absolutely no desire to rekindle.
 Sobriety has gifted her with wisdom to understand the chaos of such reunion.
 The problem isn’t with the alcohol or the alcoholic.
 The problem is when they are in a relationship together.

 My ex and I both love our children with fierce dedication.
 He’s an excellent co-parent: He returns my calls and gladly lets me borrow needed items.
 The lines of communication about our kids and their needs are very open.
 We cooperate while also maintaining healthy, new boundaries set after the divorce because, when children are involved, divorce does not end a relationship, it only changes it.